openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Definition

 The Impact Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintenance, and long-term support.
 Impact Stage projects are used commonly in enterprise production environments and have large, well-established project communities.
+Impact projects offer long-term stability guarantees, and therefore the governing body of Impact projects are expected to have representatives from at least threee organizations.

 #### Examples